 Our commitment to you

 Hearing Australia is committed to delivering excellent services and client outcomes.
-Should any of our valued clients have any concerns, queries or complaints about a service they received from Australian Hearing, we are committed to handling these in a clearly defined, effective and transparent way.
+Should any of our valued clients have any concerns, queries or complaints about a service they received from Hearing Australia, we are committed to handling these in a clearly defined, effective and transparent way.
 As part of this commitment, Hearing Australia has adopted a Complaints Handling Directive and has improved our Procedure for the Complaints Handling System, to ensure the efficient and fair resolution of all client complaints.
 This system will assist you to make a complaint and exercise any rights you have under Australian law, including the Australian Consumer Law and Australian Privacy Principles.

 Our staff are required to ensure that complaints received through all avenues (be it complaints in any of our centres or through the Hearing Australia website, social media, email, written correspondence or telephone calls) are captured in our systems so that they can be managed in accordance with our procedures.
 All complaints are given the same care and attention they require.